v2fly/v2fly-github-io/docs/en_US/config/protocols/http.md

 ```

 :::tip
 Note that although inbound HTTP can provide public services, the HTTP protocol is not encrypted and is thus not suitable for transmission over public networks, as it would be highly vulnerable to MITM attacks.
-A more meaningful use of inbound HTTP is to open the inbound only to the local machine (loopback), Local Area Network, or other internal networks to provide services for other programs.
+A more meaningful use of inbound HTTP is to open the inbound only to the local machine (loopback), Local Area Network, or other internal networks to provide services for other programs or trusted devices.
 :::

 > `timeout`: number